Note: This article was first published on 16th September 2019 and updated to include a new colourway and price point in the conclusion.

 With the T5 True Wireless, Klipsch has on its hands a very compelling contender that offers superb performance at a relatively sane price point.
 At a recommended retail price of S$349 (also available on their official LazMall store and via their official dealer on Shopee ), it’s a good S$150 cheaper than the Sennheiser Momentum True Wireless and offers a comparable level of sound quality and performance.

 On the design front, there’s simply no contest.
 No other true wireless earphones look and feel as good as the Klipsch T5 True Wireless.
 In the weeks I've hopped around town with the unit, the shiny metal case never fails to draw attention from passers-by and serve as a great conversation starter with friends and acquaintances.

-Combined with amazing battery life and a comfortable fit, few other true wireless models on the market can match up to what Klipsch brings to the table.
+Combined with amazing battery life and a comfortable fit, water resistance, few other true wireless models on the market can match up to what Klipsch brings to the table.

 Updated on 20th November 2019 - Klipsch has a new colourway option in Singapore for the Klipsch T5 True Wireless called "Triple Black".
 Essentially a glossy black finish, it is priced the same as the original model at S$349 if you prefer a more nondescript colour to avoid attention and will soon be available.